 |

 Lawrence also had a wound on his hind leg which required medical care.
 His wound has healed completely and he is responding well to his insulin which is provided once each morning.
 He is a vocal and sweet little boy whose only wish is that he might live in a home, sleep on a bed with a human, and watch a bit of TV every once in a while!
-He eats Purina DM dry food along with his Fancy Feast chicken or Fancy Feast fish canned food.
+Lawrence eats Purina DM dry food along with his Fancy Feast chicken or Fancy Feast fish canned food, the only non-prescription canned food allowed for diabetic cats.
 Lawrence also had dental issues upon his arrival, so he required dental surgery to remove all his teeth.
 He still loves his dry and canned food and definitely has no issues with his daily insulin injection.
-Lawrence is very calm, quiet and loving - he'd make the PERFECT addition to any home that would love to have some affectionate feline company! |
+Lawrence is very calm, quiet and loving - he'd make the PERFECT addition to any home that would love to have some affectionate feline company!
+Lawrence is grateful to his Sponsor A Kitty supporters who donate to provide his prescription food and medication.
+We all are! |

-Imogen |
+| Imogen |

 Jan Chisholm Fredericton, NBDiane and Reg Wasson Florenceville, NBAshley and Tyler Green Grand Falls, NB |